->SET TERMINAL/LOWER
+\$ SET TERMINAL/INQUIRE RET

-This example is equivalent to the previous one.
-This command is frequently included in a LOGIN.CMD file.
+This example is equivalent to the previous example.
+Include the command in this form in your LOGIN.CMD file and your terminal attributes are set each time you log in.

->SET TERMINAL/UT52
+\$ SET TERMINAL/VT100 RET

-This example sets the issuing terminal as a VT52.
-The operating system "sees" the terminal as a VT52.
-If it is in fact a hard-copy terminal, output to the terminal may be garbled and the terminal may seem to jam.
+This example sets the issuing terminal as a VT100.
+The operating system "sees" the terminal as a VT100.
+If it is in fact a hardcopy terminal, output to the terminal may be garbled and the terminal may seem to jam.
 This command sets a number of defaults.
 These are shown in Table 3-2.

->SET TERM/LA36
+\$ SET TERM/LA36 RET